 Dr. Kumar studies aquatic, photosynthetic microorganism called cyanobacteria (blue-green algae) which have the distinction of being the oldest known fossils.
 This large group of bacteria, that survived billions of years of evolution, provide a unique model system to study environmental pollution.
 Her lab focuses on the biochemical, molecular, and phenotypic changes within the bacteria due to the exposure of surface waters or other chemical toxins such as antibiotics, and anti-inflammatory drugs.

-Dr. Kumar is also a member of the Council on Undergraduate Research (CUR)
+Dr. Kumar is also a member of the American Chemical Society (ACS)

 We’d Love to Hear From You